This post may contain affiliate links. Please read our disclosure policy.

 What is Taiwan cabbage

-Taiwanese cabbage, also called flat cabbage or Taiwan cabbage, is a variety of Chinese cabbage commonly used in Taiwanese, Japanese, and Korean cuisine. it’s called 高麗菜 (Gāolí cài) in Taiwan.
-It has broad, pale green leaves with white ribs and a mild flavor.
+Taiwanese cabbage, also called flat cabbage, is a type of Chinese cabbage popular in Taiwanese, Japanese, and Korean cooking.
+In Taiwan, it’s known as 高麗菜 (Gāo Lí Cài).
+The best ones come from the mountain region 梨山 (Lishan).
+It has a broad, flat, and round outer shape with pale green leaves, white ribs, and a mild, slightly sweet flavor.

 Save This Recipe